Scutosaurus: Palaeobiology

 Scutosaurus was a massively built reptile, with bony armor, and a number of spikes decorating its skull.
 Despite its relatively small size, Scutosaurus was heavy, and its short legs meant that it could not move at speed for long periods of time, which made it vulnerable to attack by large predators.
 To defend itself Scutosaurus had a thick skeleton covered with powerful muscles, especially in the neck region.
 Underneath the skin were rows of hard, bony plates (scutes) that acted like a form of brigandine armor.

-As a plant-eater living in a semi-arid climate, including deserts, Scutosaurus would have wandered widely for a long time in order to find fresh foliage to eat.
-It may have stuck closely to the riverbanks and floodplains where plant life would have been more abundant, straying further afield only during times of drought.
-Its teeth were flattened and could grind away at the leaves and young branches before digesting them at length in its large gut.
-Scutosaurus swallowed gastroliths to digest plants.
-Given that it needed to eat constantly, Scutosaurus probably lived alone, or in very small herds, so as to avoid denuding large areas of their edible plants.

 Pareiasaurs had long been thought to be terrestrial, but it is difficult to assess their range of locomotion given the lack of modern anatomical analogues.
 In 1987, Ivakhnenko hypothesised that they were aquatic or amphibious due to the deep and low-lying pectoral girdle, short but engorged limbs, and thick cartilage on the limb joints, which are reminiscent of the aquatic dugong.
 Subsequent studies—including stable isotope analyses and footprint analyses—on various African and Eurasian remains have all reported results consistent with terrestrial behavior.
 Caseids have a broadly similar build to pareiasaurs, and possibly exhibited the same locomotory habits.
 Both have thin, porous long bones which is consistent with modern diving creatures, but the overall heavy torso would impede such a behavior.
 Nonetheless, similarly graviportal creatures have much thicker long bones.
 In 2016, zoologist Markus Lambertz and colleagues, based on the thin bones and short neck unsuited for reaching low-lying plants, suggested that caseids were predominantly aquatic and only came ashore during brief intervals.
 Overall, anatomical evidence seems to be at direct odds with isotopic evidence; it is possible that bone anatomy was more related to the animal's weight than its lifestyle.

 Like other pareiasaurs, Scutosaurus have been shown to have had a fast initial growth rate, with cyclical growth intervals.
 Following this possibly relatively short juvenile period, an individual would have reached 75% of its full size, and continued growing at a slower rate for several years more.
 This switch from fast to slow growth potentially signaled the onset of sexual maturity.

-In 2021 a study using volumetric estimates found that Scutosaurus likely weighed around 1,160 kg, similar to living black rhinoceros or cows.